top

 Additional Financial Assistance for Qualifying Guaranteed Farm Loan Borrowers

-This assistance is only available for FLP guaranteed loan borrowers who did not or will not receive an initial payment on the same FLP guaranteed loan under Inflation Reduction Act assistance announced in October 2022.
+In August 2023, USDA announced additional, automatic financial assistance for qualifying guaranteed Farm Loan Programs (FLP) borrowers facing financial risk.
+This assistance was only available for FLP guaranteed loan borrowers who did not or would not receive an initial payment on the same FLP guaranteed loan under Inflation Reduction Act assistance announced in October 2022.

 Tax Implications